Skip to navigation Skip to content

 Eligibility for Danish payments + Read more ...

-Claim forms and processes
+Danish claim forms and processes

-In Australia: + Read more ...
+In Australia + Read more ...

-Claim packs available: AGE and INV.
+Claim packs are available for AGE and INV.

 Note: AGE claim packs include a specific request for ATP claim papers if customers wish to claim ATP pension.

-Claim packs for Danish payments can be issued through the Foreign Pension System (FPS).
+Claim packs are issued through the Foreign Pension System (FPS).
+See Assisting customers to claim a foreign pension.

 Specific requirements for Danish claims: